CCruz2905/Cloud/README.md

 ### Creating cloud enviroment
 ```
+create database itsprod;
 create user 'itsadmin'@'%' identified by 'Its2017.';
-create database itsprod;
-grand all on itsprod.* to 'itsadmin'@'%';
+grant all on itsprod.* to 'itsadmin'@'%';
 flush privileges;
 ```